jupyter/jupyter/docs/source/glossary.rst

        A kernel provides programming language support in Jupyter.
 IPython is the default kernel.
 Additional kernels include R, Julia, and many more.

+   Notebook Dashboard
+       The notebook user interface which shows a list of the notebooks, files, and subdirectories in the directory where the notebook server is started.

    pip
        Python package manager.